SethHWeidman/docker-object-detection/README.md

 Pull the Docker image using `docker pull sethweidman/docker-object-detection`.

-Once pulled, run using `docker run -it -p 8898:8898 <IMAGE ID> jupyter notebook --allow-root`.
-This will launch a Jupyter Notebook inside the container and make available port 8898 (not 8888, to avoid conflicting with any other Jupyter Notebooks you might have running).
+Once pulled, run using `docker run -it -p 5000:5000 <IMAGE ID> python detection_app.py`.
+This will launch a Flask app inside the Docker container.

-Then, you can navigate to `http://localhost:8898` to see a Jupyter notebook with the TensorFlow object detection tutorial notebook.

-Finally, you can navigate to the `models/research/object_detection` folder and run the cells in the `object_detection_tutorial.ipynb` notebook.
+Then, from this folder, run:

+`python3 request_image.py test.jpg`

+Which will do object detection on the image you pass in.

+--

+Install Flask!